VTimofeenko/confluence_poster/README.md

 Password works differently for online confluence.
 Follow [this link](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) and generate a token.
 Use in place of password.

+# Git integration

+`contrib` directory has a git hook sample that runs `post_to_confluence` if the page change is commited.

 # Installation

 Download and install from [releases page](https://github.com/SabbathHex/confluence_poster/releases).